hashintel/hash/README.md

 - 🚀 &nbsp; **Quick-start (<5 mins):** try the full hosted platform at [hash.ai], ready to go in seconds
 - 🤖 &nbsp; **Self-hosting:** check out our developer site at [hash.dev] for a guide to running your own instance of HASH

 ## [![a](/.github/assets/gh_icon_examples_20px-base.svg)][gh-examples] &nbsp; Examples

+_Coming soon_

 ## [![a](/.github/assets/gh_icon_roadmap_20px-base.svg)][gh-roadmap] &nbsp; Roadmap

+Browse see the [HASH roadmap] at for more information about upcoming features and releases.

 ## [![a](/.github/assets/gh_icon_repo-structure_20px-base.svg)][gh-repo-structure] &nbsp; About this repository